gorenje/millieons.org/t/dog_fish_part_5.md

 Dog: This opens an interesting aspect of the GMitS myth: how can there be a GMitS if the GMitS doesn't even ask souls their opinion of whether they wish to be born?
 Is not the GMitS a benevolent kindly entity that has the best interests of humans at heart?

-Fish: Perhaps a GMitS is a scientist who is perform an series of experiments on lab rats?
+Fish: Perhaps a GMitS is a scientist who is perform a series of experiments on lab rats?

 And with that both fell into a silence of contemplation.
 Until: